 Like most food, Modern Hawaiian food is a blend of cultures.
 One stand out of this evidence of this cultural fusion is SPAM itself.
 SPAM was a wartime food and ended up on the Islands.

 During WWII SPAM found its way to the Asian Pacific and has since become signature fare amongst the Islands.
-SPAM fried Rice, SPAM Musubi, and plain old fried SPAM are commonly seen in Hawaiian cooking.
+SPAM fried Rice, SPAM Musubi, and plain old fried SPAM and eggs are commonly seen in Hawaiian cooking.

 Summer Party Ideas: